-On the following page is GSSM's organizational Chart as of January 2008.
-It shows the creation of both a Computer Science/Mathematics Division within academics and the addition of a Chief Information Officer position.
+On the following page is GSSM's organizational Chart as of March 2009.
+It shows the creation of a Registrar position to support needed functions while GSSM implements a hiring freeze.
+In addition, it shows early re-organization steps to include both a Computer Science/Mathematics Division within academics and the addition of a Chief Information Officer position.

 S.C.
-Governor's School for Science & Mathematics - January 2008
+Governor's School for Science & Mathematics - March 2009